powsybl/powsybl-core/docs/grid_model/extensions.md

 As it associates an observability status with a topological element (a bus or a node), it deeply relies on the topology during the state estimation computation.
 Therefore, any topological change could lead to either outdated results (wrong status) or hanging areas (defined on nodes that don't exist in the voltage level).

-To mitigate issues related to the second point, a helper method is defined to check if all the elements that define observability areas are still present in the network.
+To mitigate issues related to the second point, a helper method (ObservabilityArea.isConsistentWithTopology()) is defined to check if all the elements that define observability areas are still present in the network.
 But nothing prevents the user from using outdated observability statuses due to topological changes.
-So, it's its responsibility to invalidate observability areas when it is necessary.
+So, it's their responsibility to invalidate observability areas when it is necessary.

 (line-position-extension)=
 ## Line Position